Complete guide to configuring ClearanceKit's file access policies, app protections, jail rules, process ancestry, allowlists, and MDM deployment.

 When viewing an expanded denied event, code signatures for the process and its ancestors appear as clickable links.
 Clicking a signature opens a dialog to add it to the global allowlist or as an allowed process for the relevant rule.
 This is the fastest way to build policy from observed behaviour.

+// note: Baseline and managed events.
 Events matched by baseline (built-in Apple process) or managed (MDM-delivered) rules are collapsed into compact rows with a baseline or managed badge.
 Expand them to see the full decision context.

 The Processes tab provides two views of active enforcement: